sf-wdi-37/active-record/README.md

 - Create a model that inherits from ActiveRecord class
 - CRUD data in the database using our model
-- Write a migration to define a database schema
+- Generate a migration to define a database schema
-- Update our database schema with another migration
+- use our model to interact with data in the Rails console

 ### Where should we be now?
 <!-- call out the skills that are prerequisites -->